MetaFFI/metaffi-core/README.md

 ### Examples
 Detailed examples can be found in [examples](../Tests/examples/README.md) directory.

-### Add New Language Support (Implement OpenFFI plugin)
+### Add New Language Support (Implement MetaFFI plugin)
 Every plugin is built out of 2 components:
 1. XLLR - implements `xllr_plugin_interface`
 2. Compiler - implements `compiler_plugin_interface`

 The *example* plugin ([example XLLR](XLLR/example/README.md) & [example Compiler](CLI/example/README.md)) written in C++, contains the least amount of code for plugin implementation and can be used as a template for implementers.
-The README.md details what is required to build OpenFFI plugin.
+The README.md details what is required to build MetaFFI plugin.

 The *Python3* plugin ([python3 XLLR](XLLR/python3/README.md) & [python3 Compiler](CLI/python3/README.md)) and *Go* plugin ([go XLLR](../plugin-go/runtime/README.md) & [go Compiler](../plugin-go/compiler/README.md)) contain details about their implementations and can be used as a basis for new plugin.